tdewolff/minify/README.md

 }
 ```

-Within a custom minifier, one can call `m.MinifyBytes("mime", w, byteArray)` when dealing with embedded resources.
+Within a custom minifier, one can call any `Minify` function recursively when dealing with embedded resources.

 [1]: http://golang.org/ "Go Language"